 • The above process works fine if you want to bring a limited set of data points from Shopify MySQL.
 You will need to write a complicated JSON parser if you need to extract more data points

-• This approach fits well if you need a one-time or batch data load from Shopify to MySQL.
-In case you are looking at real-time data sync from Shopify to MySQL, the above method will not work.
+• This approach fits well if you need a one-time or batch data load from Shopify.
+If you are looking at a real-time data sync between Shopify and MySQL, the above method will not work.

-An easier way to accomplish this would be using a fully-managed data pipeline solution like Hevo, which can mask all these complexities and deliver a seamless data integration experience from Shopify to MySQL.
+An easier way would be to use a fully managed data pipeline solution like Hevo, which can mask all these complexities and deliver a seamless data integration experience.

 Use Cases of Shopify to MySQL Integration